Connextstrategy/credit-risk-classification/README.md

 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-The random sampler logistical regression model performed better.
+The random sampler logistical regression model performed better, but the issues with the prediction of the high risk is an issue when it comes to choosing this model.
+That being said, if you had to choose which mdoel to use, the choice should be the model with random sampler and more balance between classes.
+If slightly higher precision in the positive class is more important (like in medical diagnosis), then the original logistical model might be the better choice.

 ## Dependencies